tripflex/wp-job-manager-gravityforms-apply/readme.txt

 `if ( class_exists( 'Astoundify_Job_Manager_Apply' ) ) :
 	echo do_shortcode( '[gravityform id="' . get_option( 'job_manager_gravity_form' ) . '" title="false" ajax="true"]' );`

+Please also make sure you have created a hidden field that under the "Advanced" tab has the "Allow field to be dynamically populated" field checked and with a value of `application_email`

 == Installation ==

 1. Install and Activate
 2. Go to "Job Listings > Settings" and enter the ID of the form you would like to use.

 == Changelog ==

+= 1.2.0: February 4, 2014 =

+* New: Forms must create a hidden field with a dynamically populdated field of "application_email".
+This *must* be the last field of the form.

 = 1.1.2: February 1, 2014 =